-A dark and disturbing comedy about three mermaids plotting to kill Salvador Dali at the 1939 World’s Fair.
+A dark comedy about three mermaids plotting to kill Salvador Dali at the 1939 World’s Fair.

 Bedlam Theater, Minneapolis MN, July 2009.
 Directed by Samantha Johns.